-As the world celebrates the Easter holiday, may we pause to reflect on the importance of compassion and forgiveness as the two critical reasons for Easter season?
+As the world celebrates the Easter holiday, may we pause to reflect on the importance of forgiveness, hope, compassion and gratitude as the four critical reasons for Easter season?

 The original meaning of Easter